james-mou/hexagon/README.md

 so you won't see any problems parsing that file, if you manage to invent new error patterns in another test input txt file, sure it will still produce errors, the exact line number and line content that is causing the parsing exception will be displayed on the frontend UI.

+The data input text file is checked in under api/Hexagon.LogReader.Host/Data/epa-http.txt, that is what the application expects to find it, and where you would replace it.
+Replacing that file will require a API restart to take effect, because the content of that file is parsed and cached under a singlton service instance.